 Those who graduate with an accounting degree from Australia and become members of the CAANZ (Chartered Accountants of Australia & New Zealand) can then receive automatic membership with the GAA counterparts in any of the above listed countries (eg. CPA USA, CPA Canada etc).

 To practice law in Canada, you need to be admitted to the Bar in your province.
-A Bond University law degree is eligible for admission to the Bar, but before you can be admitted, here are the steps to complete.
+A Bond University law degree (eg. Bachelor of Laws) is eligible for admission to the Bar, but before you can be admitted, there are certain steps to complete.
 For complete information on the process, go to our Canadian Law Program page.